 This document provides instructions for obtaining and enrolling U-M hardware tokens and U-M YubiKeys.

-This document provides instructions and advice for turning on two-factor authentication to protect your personal information in the services you log into via the Weblogin page (Wolverine Access, Canvas, U-M Google, U-M Box, MFile, MPrint, and more).
+This document provides instructions and advice for enrolling in Duo and using two-factor authentication to protect your personal information in the services you log into via the Weblogin page (Wolverine Access, Canvas, U-M Google, U-M Box, MFile, MPrint, and more).
 It covers what to expect (same number of logins, Remember me for seven days, re-authentication and time-out periods) and tips (add backup phones or devices, lock your screen instead of logging out, working across campus, access from home).

 This document provides instructions for downloading and installing the Duo Mobile app on your mobile device for for two-factor authentication (2FA).